secworks/sha256/README.md

 ## Todo ##
- - Verify the top.
+- Add an alternative top and testbench with Wishbone interface.
- - Cleanup of the code and documentation
+- Cleanup of the code.
+- Complete documentation.

 ## Status ##